KayvanShah1/usc-dsci560-dspp-sp24/lab6-part1/app/readme.md

 # PDFs Chatbot using Langchain, GPT 3.5 and Llama 2
-This is a Python gui application that demonstrates how to build a custom PDF chatbot using LangChain and GPT 3.5 / Llama 2.
+This is a Python GUI application that demonstrates how to build a custom PDF chatbot using LangChain and GPT 3.5 / Llama 2.

 ## How it works (GPT 3.5)